 9. Have nightly pillow talk.

 A study done by Wayne University and UCLA found that women who took time during the day to talk to someone about their thoughts and concerns were more likely to reach the deepest restorative stages of sleep than those who did not.

-Dream Salve is the brain child of Jillee’s sister, Rebecca at Camp Wander.
 I absolutely love this salve!
 I love to slather it on my feet and then put on cozy socks before bed.
-The salve uses a special blend of essential oils that can help level blood sugar and calm adrenals thus allowing the body to drift into sleep mode when it’s time for bed.
-You can purchase the salve pre-made on Rebecca’s site or click here to get the directions to make your own.
+The salve uses the Essentials By Jillee Slumber essential oil blend, a special blend of essential oils that can help level blood sugar and calm adrenals thus allowing the body to drift into sleep mode when it’s time for bed.
+Click here to get the directions to make your own.

 11. Indulge in a “Sweet Dreams” Soak.

 Dissolve 1-3 cups of magnesium flakes or Epsom salts in full tub bath or foot bath, add 20-30 drops Slumber blend (click here for the DIY recipe of this blend), and soak for 20 – 30 minutes.
 Temperature of the water should be warm, but not too hot.
 Very hot bath water causes the skin to eliminate rather than absorb.
 Following the bath, rinse skin with cool running water, then pat skin dry with a towel.
 Magnesium is a natural muscle relaxant and releasing muscle tension is necessary for good sleep.

 The stretches and meditation you learn in yoga help to release tension and silence racing thoughts.
 But even if you aren’t a yogi you can still employ deep breathing techniques!
 Try breathing in slowly and deeply then breathing out slowly for about 20 minutes before bed.

 13. Include more vegetables and fish in your diet.